asmyshlyaev177/state-in-url/CODE_OF_CONDUCT.md

 This software is free and open for everybody, regardless of anything.
 Your feedback and contribution are important.

-We pledge to act and interact in ways that contribute to an open, welcoming, and healthy community.

 ## Our Standards

 Examples of behavior that contributes to a positive environment for our community include:

 * Focusing on what is best for this software
-* Demonstrating empathy and kindness toward other people
-* Being respectful of differing opinions, viewpoints, and experiences
-* Giving and accepting constructive feedback
+* Giving feedback and opinions about how it should work, reporting bugs
 * Admitting, fixing and learning from mistakes

 Examples of unacceptable behavior include:

 * The use of sexualized language or imagery, and sexual attention or advances of any kind
-* Promoting any political, social or religious ideology
+* Promoting any political, social or religious ideology, woke and identity politics
 * Trolling, insulting or derogatory comments, and personal or political attacks
 * Public or private harassment/bullying
 * Spreading of false information
 * Publishing others' private information, such as a physical or email address, without their explicit permission
-* Other conduct which could reasonably be considered inappropriate in a professional setting
 * Spam

 ## Enforcement Responsibilities